shrmtmt/shrmtmt.github.io/docs/index.md

     - Knowledge transfer as a in-house lecturer

 ---
+### Personality
+- Perseverance in the face of difficulties and setbacks
+- Analyze complex information and problems, structure concepts
+- Act and behave with integrity and honesty
+- Proactive and energetic

+---
 ### Certificates
 Some are written under my former family name, "Oinuma (老沼)".
 - [“Deep Learning for ENGINEER” of Japan Deep Learning Association](https://www.openbadge-global.com/ns/portal/openbadge/public/assertions/detail/Yk82YUtSaHoybUdoSG54K3pnVjNCZz09)